connormbrooks/BotWorld-MDPVis/README.md

 FEATURES

-User can enter their world as a text file
+-User can enter their world as a text file

-User can select of starting state
+-User can select of starting state

-User can specify multiple ending states
+-User can specify multiple ending states

-User can create inaccessible states
+-User can create inaccessible states

-User can specify the reward/cost of a state
+-User can specify the reward/cost of a state

-User can specify the probability of successful movement while in a state User can specify threshold and gamma for policy finding Finds a policy for the given board
+-User can specify the probability of successful movement while in a state

-After finding a policy, executes the policy and displays final “score” during simulation User can specify agent sensor characteristics for POMDPs User can specify whether or not agent knows starting location for POMDPs Simulation of running through partially observable environment with belief updating Current belief state visualized through “heat-map” while simulation runs POMDP solution approximation using most likely state for policy determination POMDP solution approximation using Q-MDP for policy determination User can pause and resume the agent moving through the policy Data on states/agent printing below the board
+-User can specify threshold and gamma for policy finding

+-Finds a policy for the given board

+-After finding a policy, executes the policy and displays final “score” during simulation

+-User can specify agent sensor characteristics for POMDPs

+-User can specify whether or not agent knows starting location for POMDPs

+-Simulation of running through partially observable environment with belief updating

+-Current belief state visualized through “heat-map” while simulation runs

+-POMDP solution approximation using most likely state for policy determination

+-POMDP solution approximation using Q-MDP for policy determination

+-User can pause and resume the agent moving through the policy

+-Data on states/agent printing below the board

 DETAILS

-BotWorld sets up an environment that is a Markov Decision Process, and the solution to an MDP can be found by using the Bellman equation:
+BotWorld sets up an environment that represents a Markov Decision Process, and the solution to an MDP can be found by using the Bellman equation:

 U(s) = R(s) + 𝛾 max<sub>a</sub> ∑<sub>s’</sub> [ P(s’ | s, a) * U(s’) ] , ∀ a ∈ A(s)